KnowPulse-KnowledgeBase/how-to-download-raw-phenotypic-data/index.md

 root: .
 # Overall title for the Lesson.
 # This should be in the form of a question if possible.
-title: "How do I submit a lab time request? "
+title: "How to download raw phenotypic data files from KnowPulse? "

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson will show you how to submit a lab time request before you are allowed to access any of the Pulse Research Group labs"
+short-purpose: "This lesson will show you how to download raw phenotypic data files from KnowPulse"

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.
 who: "Pulse Crop Researchers"

 # A comma-separated list of maintainers for this lesson.
-maintainers: "Lacey-Anne Sanderson, Ruobin Liu"
+maintainers: "Ruobin Liu"

 # A short paragraph describing why we created this lesson.
 # What question is it trying to solve and why is that question important.
-why: "To show how Pulse Crop Researchers can submit a request before they are allowed to access a lab under COVID-19."
+why: "This tutorial is aiming to guide our pulse crop researchers through the procedure of raw phenotypic data files downloading from KnowPulse.
+So that the existing data can be reused for further analysis"

 # A short list of items researchers will learn in this lesson.
 learn:
-- "How to fill and submit a lab scheduling form before Pulse Crop Researches are allowed to access a lab ."
+- "How to download raw phenotypic data from KnowPulse."

 data-description: "No data required."
 ---